feroldi/ricing/chapter1/item2.md

 `-remove` will remove anything you merged in.
 This is good if you made a mistake with, for instance, a font that doesn't exist and now you program wont load.
 Pass the `-remove` option to `xrdb` and it will revert the last merge.

-There are plenty of other options for `xrdb` that you should explore yourself.
+There are plenty of other options for `xrdb` that you should explore yourself, but these are the essentials for ricing.

+---

+Well, now we know how to load in out custom colors and fonts.
+But, where do we put these files?
+Following the directory structure from [Item 1](./item1.md), these will all be in the `$HOME` directory.
+I lay them out like
+this:

+    $ tree ~/
+    .
+    |-- doc
+    |-- tmp
+    |-- img
+    |-- msc
+    |-- etc
+        |-- confs
+            |-- .Xresources
+    |-- dev

+Then, we can call `xrdb` when we start X by running it from the `.xinitrc` file.
+Think of it as what `startx` reads from to know what to start when X does.
+Just place `xrdb -merge ~/etc/confs/.Xresources &` in it and you should be good to go.
+Alternatively, you could use symlinks to accomplish the same thing.
+Symlinks where talked about in [Item 1](./item1.md).

+---